Skip to main content

 It was one of those days that felt like a sitcom episode written without a script.
 You know, the kind where the main character thinks she has everything under control, only to discover she forgot the most important part: literally pressing the “cook” button on the rice cooker.
 Yes, that was me.
 And yes, the rice remained uncooked until it was too late, and my guest left with an empty stomach but a full care package of fried cassava and tofu.
 To make it worse (or funnier, depending on your sense of humor), the boiled eggs I packed for our guest weren’t even fully cooked.
 Turns out our shiny new egg maker wasn’t as foolproof as we thought.
 The yolks were still runny, which would have been fine if we were making ramen, but less ideal as a polite snack offering.
 LOL.

 The guest wasn’t actually mine.
-My husband invited my eldest daughter’s best friend for a free mentoring session.
+My husband invited our eldest daughter’s best friend for a free mentoring session.
 Except my daughter wasn’t home; she was stuck in class all day.
 So it was just the three of us, me half-present in the kitchen, them deep in a techy chat about… well, something involving snacks and startups.
 I only half-listened while making spring rolls with leftover bean sprouts.
-Then came the rice cooker incident, and the universe reminded me that life has no mercy for multitaskers.
+Then came the rice cooker incident, just when we were about to have lunch, and the universe reminded me that life has no mercy for multitaskers.

 And yet, the day turned out beautiful.
 After lunch-that-wasn’t-lunch, my husband and I ended up dozing off by the window, lulled to sleep by rain and wind.
 We woke up just in time for the cleaners to show up and clean our apartment for 2 hours.
 Then later when I enjoyed my reading session while listening to jazz by the window, hubby brought ice cream after picked up our daughter from campus.
 At night, we binged Ali & Ratu Ratu Queens movie that stitched together the whole Ratu Ratu Queens Netflix series we had just finished last weekend.
 And of course, we topped it off with batagor ordered online, because why stop at one if it’s on flash sale?
 Four packs under fifty thousand felt like winning a mini lottery.